zgulde/cods/deployment_guide.md

     - add the `extends` to the class definition
     - add the `configure` method

+    *Note that you will need to replace `BlogApplication` with the name of your class with the main method.*

 1. Make sure the `war` builds successfully